 - Marketing: Advertising vacancies and promoting units through effective marketing to attract tenants and fill units quickly.

-- Rent Collection: Collecting rent and security deposits timely manner with a pre-informed late fee if required.
+- Rent Collection: Collecting rent and security deposits promptly with a pre-informed late fee if required.

 - Maintenance: Scheduling and performing regular maintenance to preserve the property’s condition, handling repair requests on time, and managing maintenance vendors and staff.